 - Weapons: Ornament flail, icicle darts

-Alabaster's grandson and twin of Alabaster, Jr. Bernard is Jingle's greatest student.
+Alabaster's grandson and twin of Junior.
+Bernard is Jingle's greatest student.
 Using his skills, Bernard can teleport in shadows and deal powerful blows with his icicle darts and a flail made of Christmas ornaments.
 When he was younger, Bernard was sent to study far away from the rest of the elves.
 As such, he developed a strange English accent that comes and goes.
 But in a fight, Bernard becomes ruthlessly dangerous.
 And the accent disappears as quickly as he does!

 Alabaster Snowball, Jr.